tamucc-comp-bio/classroom_repo_2024/lectures/lecture00.md

 ---

-### If you have a Win10/11 computer, [set up Windows Subsystem Linux and install the Ubuntu App ](../resources/install_wsl_ubuntu.md)
-For those of you with windows, we will install an Ubuntu terminal that interfaces with the Linux kernel build into Win10.
-Software installed in windows is not accessible in Ubuntu and vice versa.
-You will be able to navigate the same files and directories with both.
+### Make Your Launch HPC Account

+Complete the tasks in the [Accessing Launch HPC](https://hprc.tamu.edu/kb/User-Guides/Launch/Access/#no-ssh-login) guide and _BOOKMARK THE GUIDE IN YOUR WEBBROWSER_ because it has the [Launch Portal login link](https://hprc.tamu.edu/kb/User-Guides/Launch/Access/#no-ssh-login).

+Note that your account needs to be approved manually in College Station so it will probably not be operational today.

 ---

-### If you have a Win10/11 computer, [install windows termial from the microsoft store](https://apps.microsoft.com/store/detail/windows-terminal/9N0DX20HK701).
-For those of you with windows, this will make it so that Ubuntu, when used inside of Windows Terminal, will exhibit normal copy (ctrl-c) and paste (ctrl-v) behavior.
+### Setup Your Computer for Computational Biology

+Complete the tasks in the [How to Set Up Your Computer for Computational Biology](https://github.com/tamucc-comp-bio/how_to/blob/main/howto_setup_computer.md) guide.

 ---

-### If you have a Mac, then [install HomeBrew](https://brew.sh/)

----

 ### [Install git on your computer](https://computingskillsforbiologists.com/setup/)

-For Windows laptops, you probably already have this.
-If you open your ubuntu terminal, type in "git":
+For Windows computers running Ubuntu, you probably already have this.
+If you open your terminal, type in "git":

 ```bash
 git